 Recently, the crew over at swrve (@swrve) sent me a handful of pants and knickers—all of them chock full of “bike-friendly” features.
 Even as I was diving into the box and checking out their distintive styles and features I was still wary of their extravagant claims.
 Then I tried them on…

-There are few items in the cycling apparel world capable of producing that “Oh s***!” feeling.
-These wind and water repellent Softshell Trousers by swrve ($150USD) are such an item.
+There are few items in the cycling apparel world capable of producing that “Oh shit!” feeling.
+These wind and water repellent swrve Softshell Regular Trousers ($150USD) are such an item.
 Even at first touch you know these things are no joke.
 It’s a strange sensation, you know you’re holding pants in your hands but every instinct says technical jacket.
 They’re not thin by any standards.
 The combination of softshell membrane and lofted fleece interior make for a hefty material.

 However, once on they feel light and flexible.
 There’s another feeling that I can’t figure out exactly, but it makes you want to wear them all the time.
 In fact, all of the products swrve sent me feel the same way.